luceromendozab/Churn_Project/README.md

 ![imagen](https://github.com/luceromendozab/Churn_Project/blob/main/images/metrics_.png)

+The "Random Forest" model was chosen as the best for this prediction, due to its high accuracy, recall, and f1-score, having a good ability to predict both positive and negative cases.
+This model has undergone cross-validation to minimize the risk of overfitting, and very few errors were found.

+On the other hand, the 'Gradient Boosting' model showed signs of overfitting and resulted in more errors."

 Based on these findings, we recommend the following solutions to improve customer retention and reduce churn:

 - Develop targeted marketing campaigns that focus on customers with a high likelihood of churn, offering personalized promotions and incentives.